 Shout about what a great place to work The Odney Club is.

 I applied online.
-I interviewed at John Lewis.
+The process took a week.
+I interviewed at John Lewis in September 2017.

 Completed the initial tasks online (situational tests etc).
 I was then offered an interview which I was told was a group task and then an individual task.
 On the day I got there and there was 5 of us in total.
 We went upstairs into a room and was told a bit more about the role.